Sheldon tapestries: The Sheldon Tapestry Maps

-These are the four tapestry-woven maps commissioned in the late 1580s by Ralph Sheldon (1537–1613), based on the county surveys of Christopher Saxton.
-The tapestries illustrated the counties of Gloucestershire, Worcestershire, Warwickshire and Oxfordshire, with each tapestry portraying one county.
-Designed to hang together in Ralph Sheldon's home in Weston, near Long Compton, Warwickshire, they would have presented a view across central England, from the Bristol Channel to London, covering the counties where Sheldon’s family and friends held land.
-The maps are important in showing the landscape of central England in the 16th century, at a time when modern map making was in early development.
+The four tapestry-woven maps, commissioned in the late 1580s by Ralph Sheldon (1537–1613), were based on the county surveys of Christopher Saxton.
+The tapestries focused on the counties of Gloucestershire, Worcestershire, Warwickshire and Oxfordshire.
+Though each centred on one county, each also depicted as many of those adjacent as needed to create a rectangle of the dimensions required.
+Designed to hang together in Ralph Sheldon's house in Weston, in Long Compton, Warwickshire, they would have presented a view across central England, from the Bristol Channel to London, covering the counties where Sheldon’s family and friends held land.
+The maps are important in making a picture showing the landscape of central England in the 16th century, at a time when modern map making was in early development.
 Of the original four tapestries, three survive in part and only the Warwickshire one is still complete, now displayed at Market Hall Museum, Warwick.